 Need some help getting the ideal electrical protection system for your home?
 Contact Hoffman Electrical & A/C online now!
 Our certified and trained electricians have been serving Florida homeowners for years, and we would love the chance to help you get the right protection for your electrical needs.

 Ready to install lightning arresters in your home or at your commercial property?
-Contact us today for a free surge arrester estimate in Hillsborough, Sarasota, Manatee, or Pinellas County!
+Contact us today for a surge arrester estimate in Hillsborough, Sarasota, Manatee, or Pinellas County!